Backyard Bird Feeding: Why Feed Birds?

 Get the top tips for feeding birds in winter.

 This, I now realize, is utter nonsense.
 What makes birds valuable, what makes them worthy of our protection, is their inherent beauty.
 It is their beauty that enriches our lives, not their economic value.
 And this enrichment is priceless.

 Therein lies the answer to why I participate in this seemingly pointless activity.
 It is part of a struggle to maintain a connection to the wild.
-I invite these small, feathered, wild things into my yard and into my life with feeders of seed.
-I wander into the birds’ real—forests, beaches, mountains and wetlands—to experience their beauty on their terms.
+I invite these small, feathered, wild things into my yard and into my life with bird feeders full of seed.
+I wander into the birds’ habitats—forests, beaches, mountains and wetlands—to experience their beauty on their terms.

-These explorations restore balance to my life, and finding that balance is more reason than I need to justify my passion for birds.
+These explorations restore balance to my life, and finding that balance is more reason than I need to justify my passion for bird feeding.

 Discover 10 foods you aren’t feeding birds yet.